-To learn more about diving in Tobago visit the Association of Tobago Dive Operators website.
+Some great places for diving are listed below.
+For more information on diving in Tobago, visit the Association of Tobago Dive Operators website here

 Please help us to preserve Tobago's reefs

-- Do not walk on reefs - even if offered plastic shoes by reef tour operators.
+• Do not walk on reefs - even if offered plastic shoes by reef tour operators.

-- When snorkeling or scuba diving do not touch anything.
+• When snorkeling or scuba diving do not touch anything.

-- Mind your fins - corals are very delicate.
+• Mind your fins - corals are very delicate.

-- Some of Tobago's sites are for experienced divers only - so dive with a registered operator who will know which area suits you best.
+• Some of Tobago's sites are for experienced divers only - so dive with a registered operator who will know which area suits you best.

-- Spear fishing is strongly discouraged
+• Spear fishing is strongly discouraged

-- Please do not drop anchor on coral reefs - anchor on sand or use a mooring.
+• Please do not drop anchor on coral reefs - anchor on sand or use a mooring.